 On a sunny day, one can observe the glaciers and volcanoes of Askja and Herðubreið along the route.
 Although perhaps a little less scenic than other trails, it’s an interesting way to experience the raw conditions that the first settlers experienced when they arrived in Iceland.
 However, please note that long hikes such as this one require good planning, preparations, and excellent physical fitness.

-Accommodation options at Landmannalaugar
+Accommodations at Landmannalaugar

 Accommodation is available in Landmannalaugar for those looking to spend a night or two to fully immerse themselves in the ample hiking and geothermal bathing opportunities around.